chinamike65/hugo-tuolesi/content/book3/book3en.md

 237

 Have you ever killed someone?
-If you have, there is a reason for going to hell.
+If you have, there is a reason for going to hell right there.

 In other killing deeds, have you killed small animals for a long time and in large numbers?

 If you have, there is a reason for going to hell.

 Have you ever killed a wild animal or a large animal among the moderate killings?
-If there is, it is medium killing, and one will fall into the realm of hungry ghosts.
+If you have, it is medium killing, and one will fall into the realm of hungry ghosts.

-Small killings are relatively light killing karma.
+Small killings are relatively light in terms of negative karma.
 Killing one or two animals, or killing small animals, is the cause of falling into the animal realm.

 Why does the size of the animal killed make a difference in the severity of karma?
-Because in killing a small animal you can kill it all at once, it is not so painful, such as killing an ant.
+Because in killing a small animal you can kill it all at once, without causing too much painf, such as killing an ant.

 But if you kill a sheep, the pain will be great when the sheep dies, so the karmic accumulation will be heavy.

 Think again and again about the possibility of falling into other evil realms.

 Think about how likely you are to fall into the realm of hungry ghosts.

 Stealing will carry you into the realm of hungry ghosts, and miserliness will also carry you into the realm of hungry ghosts.

-After falling into the realm of hungry ghosts, when reborn as a human being, you will also be a poor person.
+After falling into the realm of hungry ghosts, when finally reborn as a human being, you will also be a poor person.

 Wonder if you've ever stolen something?

 Have you ever rejected someone because you were stingy when they needed help?

 Think again, do you often tell lies?

 Do you often speak harshly to  people?
 Are you often jealous of others?
 If this happens all the time, it will add up to big karma, and this negative karma will drag us into the three evil realms.

 If you think about it like this, you will understand that in fact, we create a lot of bad karma, so it shouldn’t be too far from the three evil realms, and the possibility of falling into the evil realms in the next life is very great.
 Unless you repent, you will surely fall into the evil path.

 238

-2. Three Evil Realms
+#### 2. Three Evil Realms

-Suffering and bad karma will pull us to the lower realms.
+Suffering and bad karma will pull us into the lower realms.
 In order not to fall into the lower realms, we must diligently practice the righteous Dharma.

 At the same time, it is necessary to understand the suffering of the three lower realms.
-If you can visualise the suffering of the lower realms, you can have a strong dread of the lower realms, which will be of great help to your practice.
+If you can visualise the suffering of the lower realms, you can develop a strong dread of the lower realms, which will be of great help to your practice.

-(1) Suffering in the hell realm
+##### (1) Suffering in the hell realm

-"On Entering the Bodhisattva's Actions" says:
+"On Entering the Bodhisattva's Way" says:

+>
-The karma created in an instant,
+>The karma created in an instant,
+>

-will cause you to spend a thousand years in hell.
+>will cause you to spend a thousand years in hell.
+>

-When bad karma cannot be eliminated,
+>When bad karma cannot be eliminated,
+>

-rebirth will not cease.
+>rebirth will not cease.
+>

+---

+If even by the evil of one instant

+An aeon may be spent in the deepest hell

+Then because of the evil I have gathered since beginingless time,

+What need to mention my not going to a happy realm.

+---

 The karma created in an instant will lead to the retribution of going to hell.
 After going to hell, you will spend hundreds of kalpas in hell until the karmic retribution is exhausted.